Petroniuss/SearchEngine/README.md

 In a nutshell I have indexed over 10k wikipedia articles, serialized them to sparse matrix, calculated Singular Value Decomposition out of it and performed low-rank approximation which yields better resuts as now we also find documents which contain words which are semantically close (synonyms) to our query.

-Making request means vectorizing the query (q) using previously construced bag of words (which contains around 44k words) and calculating cosine of an angle between q and each document d_j (each row in sparse matrix).
+Making request means vectorizing the query (q) using previously construced bag of words (which contains around 44k words) and calculating cosine of an angle between q and each document d_j (each column in our sparse matrix).
 This can be optimized using matrix multiplication and in the end I return k documents having smallest angle between q (or equivalently highest cosine value).

 ## Deployed application